Blog/Procurement Guide

 find-tender.service.gov.uk

-The primary UK-wide portal for contracts above the procurement threshold (approximately £139,000).
+The primary UK-wide portal for contracts above the procurement threshold (approximately £139,688).
 Replaced the old OJEU TED portal after Brexit.
-All major government IT contracts appear here.
+All major government contracts above threshold appear here.

 🏴󠁧󠁢󠁥󠁮󠁧󠁿